dfsoeten/StrongholdCrusaderTrainer/README.md

 - Leather Armor
 - Iron Armor

 There are options available to automatically add goods depending on the amount of that good that's available in your stockpile.
-Each button adds 100 of that specifc good.
+Each button adds 100 of that specific good.

 ### How to use
 Start the game, start the trainer.
 Press buttons.
 Easy as that!